ideal-lab5/idn-acuity-index-substrate/doc/testing-guide.md

 hybrid --url ws://127.0.0.1:8172 subscribe-status
 ```

-Observe that when a new head block is indexed a list of indexed spans is outputted.
+Observe that when a new head block is indexed a list of indexed spans of blocks is outputted.
 Press ctrl+c to stop.
 It will unsubscribe before exiting.

 Run the following command: